 1. “An early morning walk is a blessing for the whole day.” – Henry David Thoreau

-Walking is a great way to start off your day.
-Getting out of bed and simply moving through crisp morning air does wonders for you.
-It affects your mood for the better for the entire day.
-It’s a great way to think of a game plan for your day in a relaxing way, or to not even think at all and just get moving!
+There is nothing like getting out of bed and simply walking outside through crisp morning air to kickstart your day.
+It’s a great way to plan your day in a relaxing way.
+Or you can choose to not think at all and just get moving!

 2. “Walking is good for solving problems.
 It’s like the feet are little psychiatrists.” – Pepper Giardino